This post may contain affiliate links.

 - Risks of other methods were even higher.
 Antidepressant prescriptions were 40% higher in those using progestin-only IUD, 60% higher for those using the vaginal ring and 100% for those using the patch

-Birth controls promotion of inflammation, oxidative stress, nutrient depletion and thyroid suppression can all lead to feeling moody, flat, and depressed.
+Birth controls the promotion of inflammation, oxidative stress, nutrient depletion, and thyroid suppression can all lead to feeling moody, flat, and depressed.

 It’s a bit ironic that many women go on the Pill or get an IUD so they can have sex without the fear of pregnancy, but then have no desire to have sex once they are on the pill.

 Hormonal birth control has been shown to raise levels of sex hormone binding globulin.
 Similar to thyroid hormone binding globulin discussed above, SHBG can bind to sex hormones preventing them from exerting their effects on their target cells.

 SHBG has a high affinity for testosterone.
 By binding to testosterone, SHBG lowers the free testosterone that can be used by your cells.
 This reduction in free testosterone is the primary reason why libido is often lower when on the pill.
 Higher levels of SHBG can also lead to estrogen dominance.